 A few days ago I was chatting with a local friend who was sharing how she "could not wait" to get going with her annuals in her garden now that it was starting to warm up.

 I know the feeling!
 That's why winter here is typically so pleasant... even though we get those snow storms and cold, grey days we are blessed with these breaks where the sun shines and the air warms just close enough to sweater weather that you feel like spring is on its way.
-But, it's only the first week of February.
+This year, of course, has been a big exception to that typical weather pattern, so far anyway.
+It's been gorgeous, don't get me wrong.
+But it's time for some winter!!
+And, it's only the first week of February.
 Don't be fooled.
 We will still have winter lows and weeks here and there of full-on winter weather for a couple more months.
 And our last frost date is right around Mother's Day.
 It was hard to break it to my friend who was so excited and from Minnesota.
 The consolation is that there is a ton of fun pre-season stuff to work on right now to get everything ready for the season.
 During this "dormant" season, don't be fooled into thinking that there's nothing going on in the garden over the winter!
 In fact, while the pace slows down significantly, this is often the best time to build the basis for a hugely successful and healthy landscape in the coming season.
 Plus, spreading out the work over several months makes it a bit less taxing on you.

 3 Comments